fette/sugjester/setup-automation.md

 - Check that the file isn't quarantined: `xattr -d com.apple.quarantine omnifocus-export.omnifocusjs`

 ### No Books Exported
-- Verify your tag names match what's expected
+- Verify the project IDs are correct and projects exist in your OmniFocus
 - Check that tasks are not completed (completed tasks are excluded)
 - Look at the export summary for details
+- Ensure the projects contain actual tasks, not just empty projects

 ### Automation Not Running
 - Check if the launchd service is loaded: `launchctl list | grep sugjester`